phillbush/incipit/README.txt

 Incipit uses Unicode characters (called “punctuation” in this document), alongside the structure of the text, to format documents.
-For example, the section character (`§`, U+00A7) is used to markup section headers.
+For example, the section character (⟨§⟩, U+00A7) is used to markup section headers.
-The bullet character (`•`, U+2022) is used to markup bulleted lists.
+The bullet character (⟨•⟩, U+2022) is used to markup bulleted lists.

 Punctuations are mostly used within a paragraph.
 Those punctuations (called inline punctuation) markup emphases, references, topics or preformated text.
 Punctuations cannot be nested: a portion of text is either emphasized, or it is preformated, never both.
 The types of inline punctuations are enumerated below.
 • Emphasis: Text ‘between single quotes’ is emphasized.
-It is formated in italic font and the punctuation is removed in the final document.
+The single quotes must be Unicode characters ⟨‘⟩ (U+2018) and ⟨’⟩ (U+2019).
+Emphatic text is formated in italic font and the punctuation is removed in the final document.
 • Topic: Text “between double quotes” is topicalized.
+The double quotes must be Unicode characters ⟨“⟩ (U+201C) and ⟨”⟩ (U+201D).
-It is formated in italic font and the punctuation is kept in the final document.
+         Topical text is formated in italic font and the punctuation is preserved in the final document.
 • Reference: Text «between double angle quotes» is reference.
-More on that in a paragraph below.
+The angle quotes must be Unicode characters ⟨«⟩ (U+00AB) and ⟨»⟩ (U+00BB).
+More on reference text in a paragraph below.
 • Preformated: Text `between grave accents` or {between curly braces}
                is preformated.
-It is formated in monospaced font and the punctuation is removed in the final document.
+Those punctuation are regular ASCII punctuation.
+Preformated text is formated in monospaced font and the punctuation is removed in the final document.
 • Meta text: Text ⟨between angle braces⟩ is meta text.
 It is formated in monospaced font and the punctuation is kept in the final document.